Lakr233/GitLab-License-Generator/README.md

 # GitLab-License-Generator

-Generator GitLab License For Self-Hosted/Private Instances
+Generator GitLab License For Self-Hosted/Private Instances.

+**THIS IS NOT A CRACK WHICH MEANS YOU CAN NOT USE IT DIRECTLY**